Rohitaa1306/Data-Science-and-Machine-Learning/Unsupervised Learning/2_Principle_Component_Analysis/README.md

 3. **Variance Maximization:**
    - Principal components are ordered by the amount of variance they explain.
 The first few components often capture the majority of the dataset's variability.

-## Implementation in the Project

-### Steps:

-1. **Standardization:**
-   - Features are standardized (mean-centered and scaled) before applying PCA to ensure that all features contribute equally.

-2. **Number of Components:**
-   - The number of principal components is a crucial parameter.
-In this project, `n_components` is set to 5 during PCA.

-3. **Impact Visualization:**
-   - Explained variance ratio is visualized to understand how much variance each principal component captures, aiding in determining the optimal number of components.

-4. **Integration with KNN:**
-   - The standardized features are transformed using the PCA results before feeding into the KNN classifier.

-## Results and Impact

-- PCA leads to a reduction in the number of features from 11 to 8 in this project.
-- The reduction in dimensionality positively impacts the accuracy of the KNN classifier, demonstrating its effectiveness in capturing essential information with fewer dimensions.